IBM/ibm-block-csi-driver/docs/content/release_notes/csi_rn_whatsnew.md

 When using IBM Spectrum Virtualize Family storage systems, the CSI driver now supports volume replication (mirroring).

-## New HyperSwap support for IBM Spectrum Virtualize Family storage systems

-When using IBM Spectrum Virtualize Family storage systems, the CSI driver now supports HyperSwap implementation.

 ## Additional supported orchestration platforms for deployment

 This version adds support for orchestration platforms Kubernetes 1.22 and Red Hat OpenShift 4.9, suitable for deployment of the CSI (Container Storage Interface) driver.